 In radon affected areas such as the Derbyshire Dales, radon levels can become elevated in our homes.
-(Photo courtesy of the Health Protection Agency).
+(Photo courtesy of Public Health England).

 The only way of establishing whether a house has a radon problem is by having a radon test carried out.
 The radon test (see photo) is carried out over a three month period and will provide an average annual level for the property.
 Public Health England (PHE) carry out testing, and you can follow the link to their webpages, where you can order a test.
 There is a cost for the testing and the amount can be found on PHE website.

 What can I do if my level comes back over the action level?

-If the result comes back at or above 200 becquerels per cubic metre then steps should be taken to reduce the amount of radon in your home.
-More recently, a new target level of 100 becquerels per cubic metre has been introduced.
+If the result comes back at or above 200 Becquerels(Bq) per cubic metre then steps should be taken to reduce the amount of radon in your home.
+More recently, a new target level of 100 Becquerels per cubic metre has been introduced.
 This is as a result of a recommendation from the World Health Organisation (WHO).
-The above action level of 200 becquerels per cubic metre has still been retained so that attention is focused on those at greatest risk.
+The above action level of 200 Becquerels per cubic metre has still been retained so that attention is focused on those at greatest risk.
 However, the target level aims to ensure we are aware of the risks from radon and encourage us to make efforts to reduce levels to as low as is practical.

-The work undertaken to reduce the amount of radon in your home will be dependant upon how much the action level is exceeded by, and the type and construction of your property.
+The work undertaken to reduce the amount of radon in your home will be dependent upon how much the action level is exceeded by, and the type and construction of your property.
 We would recommend that householders reduce their level of radon as low as is reasonable possible and as near as practical to the new target level to protect health which is 100 becquerels per cubic metre.